-Original Cynergy shotguns feature the Inflex Recoil Pad System.
-This system is designed to significantly reduce felt recoil and be easily adjustable for length of pull using a combination of stock spacers and one of the three different length recoil pads that are available.
-There is a /2" difference in the thickness of each pad, and each spacer is /4" thick.
-Original Cynergy models are fit from the factory with a standard length recoil pad, which provides a 14/4" length of pull.
-Extra recoil pads, spacers and combs can be purchased by calling our Parts Dept. at 1-800-322-4626, or by contacting your Browning dealer.
+Cynergy models that use the original, long travel Inflex recoil pad, shown in Figure 25 on page 35, can be adjusted using a combination of stock spacers and one of the three different length recoil pads that are available.
+There is a 1⁄2" difference in the thickness of each recoil pad, and each spacer is 1⁄4" thick.
+Original Cynergy models are fit from the factory with a standard length recoil pad, which provides a 141⁄4" length of pull.
+Extra recoil pads, spacers and combs can be purchased by calling our Parts Department at 1-800-322-4626, or by contacting your Browning dealer.